 Texas DWI ALR License Suspension, Revocation, and Disqualification

 There are a variety of driver’s license suspensions that can impact a person’s ability to apply for or renew their license.
 These include suspensions for actions that did not even occur in Texas!
 That’s right, a suspension in another state can (but won’t always) impact a person’s ability to drive in Texas.
-Typically, for DWI arrests, this comes in the form of an ALR suspension.
+Typically, for Texas DWI arrests, this comes in the form of an ALR suspension.
 But, DPS can also suspend a person’s license for not completing a DWI education course while on probation, for example.

 For some of these suspensions, a person may need to petition for an ODL in order to drive.
 Unfortunately, getting an ODL is not always an option.
 At times, fixing the problem may be as simple as paying a reinstatement fee or sending a document to DPS.
 At others, DPS may require the person to obtain SR22 or have an interlock installed in their car.
 For some of the latter situations, the “suspension” runs until DPS receives notice that the court no longer requires interlock.